rhyannonjoy/api-docs-glossary/docs/workflows-methodologies.md

 Development and documentation workflows for API projects.
-This section covers methodologies, testing approaches, and lifecycle management practices that guide how API documentation teams plan, create, validate, and maintain their work.
+This section covers methodologies, testing approaches, and lifecycle management practices that guide how API documentation teams plan, create, test, and maintain their work.

 ```mermaid
 graph LR